djellab-ahmed/cpu-project-2/tools/main/README.md

 ## Performance Tuning and Memory Options

-These options help improve the performance and memory usage of the LLaMA models.
+These options help improve the performance and memory usage of the GptOss models.
 By adjusting these settings, you can fine-tune the model's behavior to better suit your system's capabilities and achieve optimal performance for your specific use case.

 ### Number of Threads